Get a quote for a fire escape plan

 All plans should be displayed on durable material, be easily legible, and drawn to a suitable scale.

-It applies to all premises that are put to any of the following uses:
+The Code applies to all premises that are put to any of the following uses:

 • Amusement arcade